10 Desk Yoga Poses

 10: Restorative Pose

 With the daily stresses that life offers, it’s important to restore your mind and ground yourself.
 Place your feet flat on the floor and cross your arms onto your desk.
 Lay your forehead head onto your arms and breathe deeply for up to 5 minutes.
-Allowing yourself to unwind means you can continue your work day with a new found energy.
+Allowing yourself to unwind means you can continue your workday with newfound energy.

 If you need a little more relaxation, check out our amazing retreats on the AdventureYogi Calendar, for ultimate getaways.
-We offer UK retreat weekends and a selection of long haul and short haul adventure yoga holidays abroad.
+We offer the UK retreat weekends and a selection of long haul and short-haul adventure yoga holidays abroad.